If you’ve read my free e-book ML Simplified (tsk tsk if you haven’t) or read this post, you should have an idea of what Supervised Learning is.

 Voice Recognition

-“Siri, do this!” or “Alexa, do that” or “Chat-GPT, validate my life choices”, or whatever commands you give to your voiced AI is made possible thanks to supervised learning models, trained on voice samples.
+“Siri, do this!” or “Alexa, do that” or “Chat-GPT, validate my life choices”, or whatever commands you give to your voice AI is made possible thanks to supervised learning models, trained on voice samples.

 Personalized Recommendations